-Reasons for going vegan
+# Reasons for adopting a vegan diet

-- Reducing your carbon footprint
+Dramatically reducing your carbon footprint

 Psychologists have used the term “meat paradox” to explain why people may emphasize their concern for animal welfare and yet eat meat, the production of which has caused suffering to nonhuman creatures.
 This paper explores the meat paradox through the philosophical concept “akrasia”.
 Akrasia refers to a situation, where one believes in a fact or value x, and yet acts against that fact or value.